 Instructions for the preparation and format of the publishable paper, thesis, or dissertation are in the Thesis and Dissertation Format Guide, available through the Faculty of Graduate Studies dissertation editor.
 Consultation with the dissertation editor can help the student avoid formatting errors that would require them to retype large sections of manuscript.
 The last day for submitting copies to the school office in final approved form is published in the events calendar (available from the academic dean’s office).

-The cost of binding two copies of the thesis, one copy to be deposited in the appropriate department or school collection and one for the student, will be paid for by the student’s department.
+The department will cover the cost of binding up to two thesis copies for the student.
+These copies are for the student’s personal use.
 The student will be responsible for paying the cost of binding additional personal copies.

 The Doctor of Philosophy degree is awarded for evidence of mature scholarship; productive promise; and active awareness of the history, resources, and demands of a specialized field.
 Professional doctoral degrees require demonstration of integrated scholar practitioner requirements as determined by professional academic agencies and standards of practice.